Myles Straw Preview, Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.1 K/9, the seventh-best in MLB.
+- The Rays pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.82).
+- The Rays' 3.83 team ERA ranks fourth across all league pitching staffs.

-- The Rays give up the third-fewest home runs in baseball (142 total, 1.1 per game).
+- Rays pitchers combine to allow the third-fewest home runs in baseball (143 total, 1.1 per game).

-- His most recent appearance was on Sunday against the New York Yankees, when the righty went six innings, surrendering four earned runs while allowing four hits.
+- His last appearance was on Saturday, July 29 against the Houston Astros, when the righty threw 3 1/3 innings, surrendering five earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.